declanwoods/GardenPi/README.md

 **Backend:**uhugh
 - Node.js for API later
 - Will run on main rack server
-- Display nodes will run *some* kind of embedded system, i.e. ESP32
+- Display nodes will run *some* kind of embedded system, i.e. ESP32, RaspPi
 - Golang for worker that runs jobs from RMQ/MQTT